 5150.101-3 Records.

 (1)(iii) See DFARS PGI 250.103.
-Unless otherwise specified, the contracting officer is responsible for maintaining all records under subpart 5150.1.
+Unless otherwise specified, the Contracting officer is responsible for maintaining all records under subpart 5150.1.
 The Office of the Deputy Assistant Secretary of the Army (Procurement) will maintain a record of all memorandums of decision executed at the Secretariat level.

 5150.102 Delegation of and limitations on exercise of authority.